How Does LendingTree Get Paid?

 Improve your debt-to-income ratio

-Your credit score consists of several metrics, including your debt-to-income (DTI) ratio.
+Lenders take into account your debt-to-income (DTI) ratio when considering you for a loan.
 Your debt-to-income ratio measures how much debt you have, compared to how much income you bring in.

-A DTI ratio above 43% could indicate to lenders that you don’t have much wiggle room in your budget, making it more likely that you’ll have a hard time keeping up with your loan payments.
-As a result, it may deny your loan application or charge higher APRs.
-If your ratio is close to or above 43%, you may want to pay off some of your current debt before taking on more.
+A DTI ratio above 43% shows lenders that you don’t have much wiggle room in your budget, making it more likely that you’ll have a hard time keeping up with your loan payments.
+As a result, lenders may deny your loan application or charge higher APRs.
+If your ratio is close to or above 43%, pay off some of your current debt before taking on more.

 Long-term costs associated with a $10,000 loan